-We will appoint or approve a medical practitioner to assess whether there were signs or symptoms of the condition prior to purchasing your cover.
+When you make a claim, we will appoint or approve a medical practitioner to assess whether there were signs or symptoms of the condition prior to purchasing your cover.

 The medical practitioner will take into account any information relating to your ailment, illness or condition.
 The information will usually come from the medical practitioner who treated you.
-The condition may have been given a diagnosis, but if the symptoms or signs were there, then it can be considered a pre-existing condition.
+The condition may not have been given a diagnosis, but if the symptoms or signs were there, then it can be considered a pre-existing condition.

 A health condition can still be considered pre-existing even if an illness had not been diagnosed prior to when you first got health cover from us.